Docter60/sgi-irix-net-boot-guide/README.md

 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Make suren the client's host name is what it should be too:
+&nbsp;&nbsp;&nbsp;&nbsp;Make sure the client's host name is what it should be too:

 **/srv/tftp/diskless/\<client\>/etc/sys_id**